 Clogherhead beach boasts stunning views, miles of sand, and a water adventure centre.
 The beach has received the International Blue Flag award for 2022, and is lifeguard patrolled during the bathing season.
 Lifeguard times can be on the information notice board at the beach.

 Clogherhead headland is the only high, rocky headland on the east coast between the Mournes and Howth in County Dublin.
 It is also of international significance for its geology as the site where the Iapetus Suture reaches Ireland's east coast.
-Clogherhead is a Special Area of Conservation and is also listed as an Area of Outstanding Natural Beauty because it supports rare, coastal heathland vegetation. there are several informal paths over the headland between the village and Port Oriel and is well worth a visit.
+Clogherhead is a Special Area of Conservation and is also listed as an Area of Outstanding Natural Beauty because it supports rare, coastal heathland vegetation.
+There are several informal paths over the headland between the village and Port Oriel.
 Grey seals are often seen in the harbour, waiting for fish waste.
 Black guillemots nest in special ‘burrows’ in the harbour wall.

 Port beach is located a few kilometres north of the fishing village of Clogherhead.
 It is a popular destination in summer due to its Blue Flag status (awarded annually), wide sandy beach and dunes, stunning view of the Mournes and a wide range of flora and fauna.
 Lifeguards patrol this beach during bathing season (check notice board locally).

 Vikings raided and plundered Ireland for much of the ninth century, eventually establishing two longphorts (term used in Ireland for a Viking ship enclosure) at Dubh Linn and Linn Duachaill.
 The fates of those two settlements couldn't be more different.
 The Dubh Linn outpost became Dublin.
 The ultimate fate of Linn Duachaill had been an archaeological mystery for centuries, until recently when the settlement was found 45 miles north of Dublin in the village of Annagassan.
 The recent evidence uncovered indicates that Linn Duchaill was a significant Viking settlement with evidence of shipbuilding, carpentry, smelting, and even an artificial island that would have been used for defence against the locals.